project-gemmi/gemmi/docs/mol.rst

 The built-in data is accessed through the function ``find_tabulated_residue``.
-It contains only minimal information about each residue: assigned category, the "standard" flag (non-standard residues are marked as HETATM in the PDB, even in polymer), one-letter code and the number of hydrogens:
+It contains only minimal information about each residue: assigned category, the "standard" flag (non-standard residues are marked as HETATM in the PDB, even in polymer), one-letter code, the number of hydrogens and molecular weight:

 .. literalinclude:: code/resinfo.cpp